 Crontab is a daemon that continuously runs and fires specified jobs/commands.
-The crontab file is a simple file holds entries about jobs.
+The crontab file is a simple file that holds entries about jobs.
 These entries include time information and the command which will be executed.
 Crontab is simply referred to as cron too.

 The operation is done by cron daemon.
 The status of the cron daemon can be listed below.

 $ sudo systemctl status cron

 Stopping cron is very easy as looking status of cron.
 If cron service is stopped none of the described cron jobs will work.

 $ sudo systemctl stop cron

 Starting is similar to stopping.
 In order to execute scheduled cron jobs, we have to start cron service.

 Crontab Table Format

 Cron table simply crontab holds entries about jobs.
 Each line is one job.
 Entries are in text format and easily editable.
 We can list jobs with -l parameter.

 $ crontab -l